robfinch/Qupls/StarkCPU-README.md

 ### Floating-point Operations
 * The ISA supports floating-point add, subtract, multiply and divide instructions.
 * Several floating-point ops have been added to the core, including fused multiply-add, reciprocal and reciprocal square root estimates and sine and cosine functions.
-Four precisions are directly supported: half, single, double, and quad.
 * Quad precision operations are supported using register pairs and the quad precision extension modifier QFEXT.
 The modifier supplies the high order half of the quad precision values in the registers specified in the modifier.
 To perform a quad precision op the modifier is run through the ALU (not the FPU) to fetch the high half of the registers while the FPU fetches the low half.
 Then given both halves of registers the FPU can perform the quad precision operation.
 The result is written back to the register file using one write port from each of the ALU and FPU.
 Thus quad precision arithmetic may be performed.
-* The FPU can also perform many of the simpler ALU operations, this increases the number of instructions that can be handled in parallel.
+* The FPU can also perform many of the simpler integer ALU operations, this increases the number of instructions that can be handled in parallel.

 ### Large Constants
 * There are two means supporting large constants.
 The first uses a postfix instruction to specify 28 bits of a constant.
 The lower five bits of the constant are supplied by the register spec field.
 Any of the three source registers may be turned into a constant by specifying a postfix.
 Only one postfix is allowed per instruction.